WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 ### Configure source storage

-By default, LiveData Migrator will normally detect the HDFS source filesystem (if available) on startup.
-It will not be detected automatically if Kerberos is enabled or your Hadoop configuration does not contain the information needed to connect to the Hadoop file system.

-If the automatic detection does not work, try configuring the HDFS source automatically.

-If you want to manually configure a source for LiveData Migrator to use, you must first delete any existing source and add your own.

 You can can add a new source by performing one of the below actions:

 * Configure the _Unknown source_ on the LiveData Migrator dashboard